 DIV division of whole numbers

-See page 299 which describes the word MOD for a full explanation.
+See the keyword mod for a full explanation.
 DIV is an operator which gives the whole number part of the result of a division.
-Thus gives 2 (leaving a "remainder" of 3).
+Thus gives 2 (leaving a remainder of 3).

 PRINT 11 DIV 4